The Essential Guide to Commercial Plumbing Valves

 Types of Thermostatic Mixing Valves

 There are two types of Thermostatic mixing valves known as TMV2 and TMV3.
 The main difference between the two comes down to water pressure and speed of operation.
 TMV2 is primarily used in domestic environments and works with water pressure from 0.1 – 5 bar.
-TMV3 are commonly used in commercial settings.
+TMV3 are commonly used in commercial and public sector environments.

 What Are the Advantages of Thermostatic Mixing Valves in Commercial Plumbing?